Safeguarding & Child Protection

 We aim to provide a safe environment at school that is conducive to learning.
 We aim to identify children who are suffering or likely to suffer significant harm, and take appropriate steps to keep them safe in school and at home when required.

-We have 2 Designated Safeguarding Leads: Mrs K Hurn, KS1 Teacher; and Miss L Mindham, EYFS Teacher.
+We have four Designated Safeguarding Leads: Mr Moore, Headteacher; Mrs K Hurn, Y3/4 Teacher; Miss L Mindham, EYFS Teacher and Mrs R Atkinson, Y5/6 Teacher.
 We also have a designated Safeguarding Governor, who monitors our safeguarding and child protection processes alongside the governing body.

 Norfolk Safeguarding Children Board